-- 9.1 Licensee shall not use the names or trademarks of the University or Foundation, nor any adaptation thereof, nor the names of any of their employees, unless said employee is or was also an employee of Licensee, in any advertising, promotional or sales literature without prior written consent obtained from University, Foundation or said employee, in each case; except that Licensee may state that it is licensed by Foundation under one or more of the patents and/or applications comprising the Patent Rights. - 9.2 Foundation and University shall not use the names or trademarks of Licensee, nor any adaptation thereof, nor the names of any of its employees, in any advertising, promotional or sales literature without prior written consent obtained from Licensee, in each case; except that Foundation may state that it is has licensed Licensee under one or more of the patents and/or applications comprising the Patent Rights, to the extent required or affirmatively permitted under Foundation or University policy or state statute or regulation.
+- 9.1 Licensee shall not use the names or trademarks of the University, Foundation or the Other Institutions, nor any adaptation thereof, nor the names of any of their employees, unless said employee is or was also an employee of Licensee, in any advertising, promotional or sales literature without prior written consent obtained from the University, Foundation, the Other Institution or said employee, in each case; except that Licensee may state that it is licensed by Foundation, including on behalf of the Other Institutions, under one or more of the patents and/or applications comprising the Patent Rights. - 9.2 Foundation, the University and the Other Institutions shall not use the names or trademarks of Licensee, nor any adaptation thereof, nor the names of any of its employees, in any advertising, promotional or sales literature without prior written consent obtained from Licensee, in each case; except that Foundation and the Other Institutions may state that they have licensed Licensee under one or more of the patents and/or applications comprising the Patent Rights, to the extent required or affirmatively permitted under policies of Foundation, the University or the Other Institutions or state statute or regulation.